OdeliaAbbou/ChronoButtonLibrary/README.md

 # 🎉 ChronoButtonLibrary

-**ChronoButtonLibrary** is a lightweight custom Android view written in Kotlin that provides a **colorful countdown button** followed by a festive customed message:
+**ChronoButtonLibrary** is a lightweight custom Android view written in Kotlin that provides a **colorful countdown button** followed by a festive custom  message:
 **🎉 Happy Birthday!**

 Perfect for creating engaging and playful user experiences in your apps.